sjsu-library/unionist/_items/unionist--text-0210.md

   show the utter<br>  abominations of christian slavery, as there has been to show the abominations<br>  of christian drunkenness.
-Whatever maybe the event of slavery and intemperance<br>  in the world a sufficiency of light will show, and cause to be removed<br>  these&nbsp; shocking deformities of the christian church.
+Whatever maybe the event of slavery and intemperance<br>  in the world a sufficiency of light will show, and cause to be removed<br>  these shocking deformities of the christian church.
 One denomination has<br>  already raised thousands of dollars to assist their brethren in becoming free<br>  from the deep stains of this awful sin.
 When will other denominations be<br>  equally sincere and active to cleanse themselves from this pollution?
 The<br>  answer is plain.
 When they are as conscientious and as much enlightened.<br></p><p>  To have light poured on this subject as its importance demands, it is proposed<br>  to raise fifty dollars, as a premium for the best essay on this deeply<br>  interesting subject.
-When the church if pure, we may then expect the smiles<br>  and approbation of heaven on our now almost divided land.
+When the church is pure, we may then expect the smiles<br>  and approbation of heaven on our now almost divided land.
 And oh!
-May none<br>  refuse their mite to reward the close application of time and talents to this<br>  most vitally important theme; for it is believed the temperance reformation<br>  commenced in this way.<br></p><p>  Donations will be received by the Editors of the Genius of Temperance, and the<br>  Editor of the Emancipator, 126, Nassau street, A part of the money has already<br>  been raised by a few ladies in Massachusetts.
+May none<br>  refuse their mite to reward the close application of time and talents to this<br>  most vitally important theme; for it is believed the temperance reformation<br>  commenced in this way.<br></p><p>  Donations will be received by the Editors of the Genius of Temperance, and the<br>  Editor of the Emancipator, 126, Nassau street.
+A part of the money has already<br>  been raised by a few ladies in Massachusetts.
 It is hoped that others, who are<br>  opposed to slavery in the church of Christ, will speedily forward enough to<br>  make it up to $50, when the sum will be given to him who shall show most<br>  conclusively